parajulisagar/Movementlabs/README.md

-# Selenium Web Automation for Glaxe Connection
+# Selenium Web Automation for Galxe Connection

-This project automates the process of connecting to Glaxe via Twitter and MetaMask using Selenium WebDriver.
+This project automates the process of connecting to Galxe via Twitter and MetaMask using Selenium WebDriver.

 ## Requirements